 I am a licensed professional counselor with over 8 years of counseling experience.
 I have treated a variety of disorders including: depression, anxiety, PTSD, trauma, borderline personality disorder, dependent personality disorder, addictions and PMDD.
 I have also helped individuals struggling with physical, sexual, and emotional abuse.
 My style of therapy is warm, enthusiastic, and upbeat!
 I follow a non-judgemental approach and I believe that seeking help is the first step towards wellness.
 My therapy approach is a mix of acceptance and commitment therapy, di...

 I am licensed in West Virginia with 5 years of professional work experience.
-I have experience in helping clients with stress and anxiety, lgbt-related issues, eating disorders, & career difficulties.
+I have experience in helping clients with stress and anxiety, trauma and abuse, parenting issues, & motivation, self esteem, and confidence.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 I am licensed in multiple states with 12+ years of professional work experience.
 I have experience in helping clients with stress and anxiety, coping with addictions, family conflicts, personality disorders & trauma and abuse.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.
 States Licensed: MA, ME, VT, WV